bitclave/base-tutorial-sample-app/README.md

 ## Troubleshooting

 If you run into any node-sass npm issues during install/build process, run ```npm rebuild node-sass``` and then re-run install/build command

+If you run into issues with Angular, try to install a sample project from https://angular.io/tutorial/toh-pt0 and run ng build